donnybeelo/iplayer-electron/README.md

 This will generate some form of standalone executable _stuff_ under the `out/` directory.

-On Windows, I moved the contents of that directory (that being another directory which then contains the executable jargon, in my experience) into `C:\Program Files` and created a shortcut in `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` to be able to launch it from the Start menu.
+On Windows, I moved the contents of that directory (that being another directory which then contains the executable jargon, in my experience) into `C:\Program Files` and created a shortcut in `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` so that it comes up in Windows Search.